OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-09.md

 ## 2 Kings 9:29

-Now in the eleventh year of Joram the son of Ahab, Ahaziah became king over Judah.
+In the eleventh year of Joram, son of Ahab, Ahaziah became king over Judah.

 ---